-Manuscripts are acknowledged upon receipt, reviewed by the editorial staff, and usually sent to at least two outside referees.
-Editorial revisions will be made to add clarity and to conform to the JPHD style.
+Manuscripts are acknowledged upon receipt, reviewed by the editorial staff, and sent to at least two outside referees.
+Feedback from the referees is provided by the editor to the corresponding author.
+Accepted manuscripts are examined and editorial revisions likely will be made to add clarity and to conform to the

+JPHD style.
 Authors will be sent proofs prior to printing.
 Upon acceptance, papers become the permanent property of the JPHD and may not be reproduced by any means, in whole or in part, without the written consent of the editor.
 The exception to this policy is when all authors are employees of the US government, in which case copyright cannot be assigned.